loreleim/customGutenberg/README.md

 ```
 import { registerBlockType } from '@wordpress/blocks';

-import * as announcement from "./announcement";
-import * as button from "./button";
-import * as inspector from "./inspector";
-import * as inspectorsave from "./inspectorsave";
-import * as singlecard from "./singlecard";
+import * as defaultBlock from "./default";

 const pullMetadata = ( block ) => {